erik3718/song_downloader/README.md

-Selenium Webdriver (you can download it from https://www.selenium.dev/downloads/) Chrome or Chromium (both should work as Selenium is made for Chrome but I used Chromium so I suppose it's the same thing)
+Selenium Webdriver (you can download it from https://www.selenium.dev/downloads/) Chrome or Chromium (both should work as Selenium is made for Chrome but I used Chromium so I suppose it's the same thing) OR
+You can just (pip3 install -U selenium) and (pip3 install webdriver-manager)

 *WARNING